semroig/gifting/README.md

 # Gifting

 Gifting is a project built to participate into the [Appwrite + Hashnode Hackathon](https://hashnode.com/hackathons/appwrite).
+It's online hosted by Netlify, click [here](https://main--strong-banoffee-c8a8e0.netlify.app/) to play demo.

 ## How to start the project?